yj7082126/musubi-tuner/docs/wan.md

 Download the DiT weights from the following page: https://huggingface.co/Comfy-Org/Wan_2.1_ComfyUI_repackaged/tree/main/split_files/diffusion_models

 Wan2.1 Fun Control model weights can be downloaded from [here](https://huggingface.co/alibaba-pai/Wan2.1-Fun-14B-Control).
 Navigate to each weight page and download.
+The Fun Control model seems to support not only T2V but also I2V tasks.

 Please select the appropriate weights according to T2V, I2V, resolution, model size, etc.